dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 ## Downloading macOS

 To grab legacy installers is super easy, first grab a copy of [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases) and head to `/Utilities/macrecovery/`.
 Next copy the folder path for the macrecovery folder:

-* Note: 0.6.4 and older's macrecovery.py build is broken, you'll want to [download master's copy](https://github.com/acidanthera/OpenCorePkg/archive/master.zip) and use the one located under `Utilities/macrecovery/`

 ![](../images/installer-guide/winblows-install-md/file-path.png)